Canonical workflow state lives in repo-local, machine-readable files—not in conversation memory.

 From specification to implementation

-This page describes the architecture in abstract form. @linimin/pi-letscook turns that architecture into a working Pi workflow mode for long-running coding tasks.
+This page describes the architecture in abstract form.
+The letscook Cursor plugin turns that architecture into a working workflow mode for long-running coding tasks.

 Quickstart